-The so-called alternative crowd drinking overpriced beer, eating overpriced breakfasts in pseudo-retro diners, sitting around in carefully chosen "styles" being all alternative and shit.
+The so-called alternative crowd drinking overpriced, artisanal beer, eating overpriced breakfasts in pseudo-retro diners, sitting around in carefully chosen "styles" being all alternative and shit.
 Talking about how to market their band.
 Hoping to be noticed, to get famous.
-Even the indy crowd in this town has this marketing veneer lacquered over everything.
+Even the indy crowd in this town has a marketing veneer lacquered over everything.

 No one just living their lives.
 It's all an agenda.
 Gotta be someone.
 Gotta get somewhere.
 Gotta play the game.

-The downtown mall has kicked all the real stores out in favour of luxurification (borrowed term) plans handed down by Torontonian property management overlords.
+The downtown mall has kicked all the real stores out in favour of luxurification plans handed down by Torontonian property management overlords.